Before

 Secure database access required maintaining bastion infrastructure - adding operational overhead and slowing developer setup.

-Why point solutions weren't enough
+03 · Why point solutions weren't enough

-SSP's problem wasn't any single tool gap.
-It was the accumulation of many tool gaps, each addressed independently, each adding to the fragmentation.
-Fixing one layer — say, standardising the SQL client — wouldn't resolve the front-line access problem, or unify the data science workflow, or eliminate the bastion host.
-SSP needed a platform, not a patch.
+SSP's problem wasn't any single tool gap - it was the accumulation of many, each addressed independently, each adding to the fragmentation.
+Standardising the SQL client wouldn't resolve front-line access, or unify the data science workflow, or eliminate the bastion host.
+SSP needed a platform.

 Point-solution approach